 A rectangular, slightly curved body with compressed edges.
 The walls are surrounded on all sides by purple rocaille relief paintings.
-Inside them are colored images of feathered game birds before architectural landscapes in polychrome painting, probably by the artist C.G.
-Alberti, active approximately in 1767–1772.
-The inner lid is decorated with an oval, gold-engraved floral wreath.
-Inside sits a noble lady, gracefully observing the open box.
+Inside them are colored depictions of feathered game set before architectural landscapes in polychrome painting, likely by the artist C.G.
+Alberti, active around 1767–1772.
+The inner lid is decorated with an oval, gilded engraved floral wreath.
+Inside sits a noble lady, gracefully observing an open box.
 The motif is based on Meissen models.
-Partial internal gilding.
-The mount is of profiled silver, covered with gold, with a protruding handle decorated with a shell ornament.
+Partial interior gilding.
+The mounting is of profiled silver, gilded, with a protruding shell-decorated handle.
 H. 4.5 cm.
 8 cm x 6 cm.
-A comparable example in shape with floral decor from 1759 can be found in the Reichmann collection at the Fürstenberg Museum.
-See Buekamp-Markowski, Catalog of Porcelain Boxes, No. 231, 50; Ducret, Fürstenberg Porcelain, vol. II, fig. 64f., p.
+A comparable example in form with floral decoration from 1759 can be found in the Reichmann Collection at the Fürstenberg Museum.
+See Bückamp-Markowski, Catalogue of Porcelain Boxes, No. 231, 50; Ducret, Fürstenberg Porcelain, Vol. II, Fig. 64f., p.
 68; Jedding, European Porcelain, p.
 II/2; Exhibition "Ey! wie schmeckt," No. 47.
-Gilt German porcelain snuffbox with a mount of enamel birds, probably by C.G.
+A gilded German porcelain snuffbox with bird enamel mounting, likely by C.G.
 Alberti.
 Fürstenberg, circa 1760–1770.

 Unknown Author